What to Expect With a Brake Service

 Don’t Ignore These Brake Warning Signs

-- Squeaking or Grinding Noises: Worn brake pads often produce these sounds.
+- Squeaking or Grinding Noises: Worn brake pads are the most common cause, though debris between components or moisture on pads can also produce these sounds.

-- Soft or Mushy Brake Pedal: Air in the brake lines or fluid issues can result in a soft pedal.
+- Soft or Mushy Brake Pedal: Air in the brake lines or fluid issues reduce pedal firmness and braking response.

 Lubbock’s Roads Demand Reliable Brakes